eminorhan/silicon-menagerie/README.md

 with torch.no_grad():
     visualize_attentions(model, img, patch_size=14)
 ```
 The file [`test.py`](https://github.com/eminorhan/silicon-menagerie/blob/master/test.py) contains a more fleshed out usage example.
-This will produce images like the following (with the original image on the top left in each case).
+This will produce images like the following (with the original image on the top left and the attention maps for each head after that).

 * **`dino_say_vitb14`:**
 ![](atts/dino_say_vitb14_img_0.jpeg)